Lucki/mod-manager/Readme.md

 Install with `make install`<br>
 Adjust `PREFIX` and `DESTDIR` as needed.

+`tomlq` is optionally used in the zsh completions.

 ## Warning

 Do **not** change the *original* files while being mounted!
 This is a limitation of OverlayFS and is undefined behavior.